Layr-Labs/eigenlayer-contracts/docs/core/RewardsCoordinator.md

 In order to be eligible to claim a `createAVSRewardsSubmission` reward, the Operator should be registered for the AVS in the `AVSDirectory` during the time period over which the reward is being made (see docs for [`AVSDirectory.registerOperatorToAVS`](./AVSDirectory.md#registeroperatortoavs)).
 If an Operator is ineligible, any Stakers delegated to the Operator are also ineligible.

+In addition, the AVS ServiceManager contract must also implement the interfaces `ServiceManager.getRestakeableStrategies` and `ServiceManager.getOperatorRestakedStrategies` to have their rewards be successfully distributed as these view functions are called offchain as part of the rewards distribution process.
+This is by default implemented in the `ServiceManagerBase` contract but is important to note if the base contract is not being inherited from.
+See the `ServiceManagerBase` abstract contract here: [`ServiceManagerBase.sol`](https://github.com/Layr-Labs/eigenlayer-middleware/blob/dev/src/ServiceManagerBase.sol)

 *Rewards Distribution*:

-The rewards distribution amongst the AVS's Operators and delegated Stakers is determined offchain using the strategies and multipliers provided in the `RewardsSubmission` struct as well as the actual shares for those defined strategies over the `RewardsSubmission's` time range.
+The rewards distribution amongst the AVS's Operators and delegated Stakers is determined offchain using the strategies and multipliers provided in the `RewardsSubmission` struct as well as the actual shares for those defined strategies over the `RewardsSubmission`'s time range.
 These shares are read from the [`EigenPodManager`](./EigenPodManager.md) (in the case of the Beacon Chain ETH strategy), or the [`StrategyManager`](./StrategyManager.md) for any other strategy.
 Note that Stakers' shares specifically are what determines rewards distribution; Operators earn based on a combination of their own deposited shares and a configured `globalOperatorCommissionBips`.

 *Effects*:
 * For each `RewardsSubmission` element